tommcgurl/frontend-resources/README.md

     + This is a great place to start looking at ES6 and thinking about using [Babel](#babel) so that you can start writing ES6 today!

 ## Style and Best Practice Guides
 Style guides are a useful way to get everyone on the same page when it comes to code style.
 Style and best practice guides help make code more standard, readable, and shareable.
-All of wich make code collaboration and onboarding easier.
+All of which make code collaboration and onboarding easier.
 There are plenty of benefits to using a styleguide amongst a team or even for your own benefit.

 - [Javascript Style Guide](https://github.com/airbnb/javascript)
     + This repo is a Javascript style guide from the folks at Airbnb